Skip to main content

 Check the Graves Creek road & trail

 The gravel road to the Graves Creek trailhead can wash out, and bridges or river crossings on the trail can be damaged or flooded after storms.
 Confirm current road and trail status before you drive in so a long approach does not end at a closed gate.
+Check the official Olympic National Park road-conditions page the morning you set out, since a road that was open last week can slide shut overnight.

 Expect rain and high water

 This is a temperate rain forest, so plan for rain in any season.
 The East Fork Quinault and its side creeks can rise fast after heavy rain.
 Pack a solid rain shell and dry camp clothes, and never force a high, fast water crossing.
+Line the inside of your pack with a heavy-duty trash bag as a cheap waterproof liner, and keep your sleeping bag and dry layers sealed separately.

 Time it for the waterfalls